Counterexamples in 4-manifold topology: Justification of implications

 relative to $M$, as claimed. \end{proof}

 \begin{remark} Every $5$-dimensional $s$-cobordism $(W;M,N)$, with no restriction on fundamental groups, becomes homeomorphic to a product, relative to $M$, after sufficiently many connected sums with $S^2\times S^2\times [0,1]$ along arcs joining $M$ and $N$~\cite{quinn-1983}*{Theorem~1.1}.
-This gives another proof of \cref{thm:h-cob-implies-stably-diff-homeo} that $s$-cobordant $4$-manifolds are stably diffeomorphic/homeomorphic. \end{remark}
+This gives another proof of the special case of \cref{thm:h-cob-implies-stably-diff-homeo} that $s$-cobordant $4$-manifolds are stably diffeomorphic/homeomorphic. \end{remark}

 The last remaining implication in \cref{fig:flowchart} is given by the following result of Gompf.

 \begin{theorem}[\cite{Gompf-stable}] Smooth, orientable $4$-manifolds that are stably homeomorphic are also stably diffeomorphic. \end{theorem}